learn-co-curriculum/multiphase-wsl-env-python/README.md

 # Windows WSL2 Python Installation

+**Note**: Depending on where you are in the curriculum and when you started the program, you may already have installed `pyenv`, Python, and `pipenv`.
+If so, you are free to skip this lesson.
+Before continuing, however, we recommend that you verify that everything is set up correctly by completing the steps in the next lesson.

-**Note**: We do not install Python using the installer from python.org in our curriculum.
+**Important**: We do not install Python using the installer from python.org in our curriculum.
 If you have installed Python using this tool, you should uninstall it before installing this version of Python.

 Currently the curriculum for this course is compatible with Python 3.8.